sven-hash/docs/docs/introduction.md

 If you want to integrate with Nym, check out the [Integrations](/docs/next/integrations/introduction) section.

-If you want to run Nym infrastructure, check out the [Node Operators](/docs/next/node-operators/) section.
+If you want to run Nym infrastructure, check out the [Run Nodes](/docs/next/run-nodes/) section.

 If you are looking for information on grants and beta-release Nym apps, check out the [Shipyard](https://shipyard.nymtech.net) site.